 A Shahed drone hit one of the buildings "at the centralized facility for the interim storage of spent nuclear fuel," President Volodymyr Zelenskyy said.

-"An extremely critical infrastructure - and an extremely vicious Russian attack," he writes on X, calling the attack intentional.
+"An extremely critical infrastructure - and an extremely vicious Russian attack," he wrote on X, calling the attack intentional.

-No injuries have been reported.
-An area within a 30-mile radius of the Chernobyl nuclear power plant has been cordoned off since the meltdown in 1986.
+An area within a three-mile radius of the damaged Chernobyl nuclear power plant has been cordoned off since the 1986 meltdown.